Alton Ochsner: Ochsner clinic

 The Ochsner Clinic, which he cofounded, was one of the first to document the link between cancer and cigarette use.
 He pioneered the "war against smoking."
 His leadership in exposing the hazards of tobacco and its link to lung cancer remain one of his most important contributions.
 He maintained this association even though he was criticized and ridiculed by his peers.
 Known today as the Ochsner Medical Center, it is one of the United States's largest group practices and academic medical centers.
 In 1990 alone, the clinic had 650,000 outpatient visits.

 Personal life

 In 1948, he was named Rex, King of Carnival.
 He was a member of The Boston Club.
 Ochsner was also involved in conservative politics, primarily within the Republican Party.

+He sat on the Board of Directors of National Airlines.

 Ochsner was director of the Information Council of the Americas.
 He presented a trophy to Juanita Castro, the sister of Fidel Castro, at an INCA gathering in January 1965.
+He sat on the board of directors of the publication Latin American Report and was also a member of the Cordell Hull Foundation.

 Ochsner and his wife had four children.